Blotch3D/Blotch3D/README.md

 allow zoom to go to that extreme.

-Q: Sometimes I see slightly farther polygons and parts polygons of sprites appear n front of nearer ones, and it varies as the camera or sprite moves.
+Q: Sometimes I see slightly farther polygons and parts polygons of sprites appear in front of nearer ones, and it varies as the camera or sprite moves.

 A: The floating-point precision limitation of the depth buffer can cause this.
 Try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.

-Q: I have a sprite that I want to always be visible, but I think its invisible because its outside the depth buffer.
+Q: I have a sprite that I want always to be visible, but I think its invisible because its outside the depth buffer, but I don't want to change the depth buffer.

 A: Try doing a \"Graphics.GraphicsDevice.DepthStencilState =
 Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,